 Even if you don’t vote?
 Yes.
 Why?

-Well, in parliamentary procedure, which also applies in the U.S. House of Representatives and the U.S. Senate, a member may be required to abstain from a vote in the case of a real or perceived conflict of interest, or may choose to abstain for ethical reasons.
-(In reality they are most likely to abstain from voting on a thorny issue that they fear their constituents back home might hate them for voting for or against.)
+In parliamentary procedure, which also applies in the U.S. House of Representatives, the U.S. Senate - really most groups or classes that make decisions by voting - a member may be required to abstain from a vote in the case of a real or perceived conflict of interest, or may choose to abstain for ethical reasons.
+(In reality, most politicians have proven that they have no ethics.
+They are most likely to abstain from voting on a thorny issue for fear their constituents back home might hate them for voting for or against it.)But: abstaining from voting doesn’t mean they are no longer a representative or a senator.
+Their simple presence provides a quorum; it makes it possible for the vote to go forward.

 But you’re not a senator or a representative.
 Does the “quorum” rule apply to you?
 Yes, it does.